FrozenDroid/ArduinoProcessScheduler/README.md

 - Process priority levels (easily make custom levels as well)
 - Dynamically add/remove and enable/disable processes
 - Interrupt safe (add, disable, destroy, etc.. processes from interrupt routines)
-- Process concurrency protection (Process will always be in a valid state)
+- Process concurrency protection (process will always be in a valid state)

 ### Advanced
 - Spawn new processes from within running processes